-The enduring significance of Indigenous cultural and design traditions, knowledge, and agency is revealed in the spectacular curation of 450 works, 400 of which are from the first peoples of Australia.
+The enduring significance of Indigenous cultural and design traditions, knowledge, and agency is revealed in the spectacular curation of more than 450 works from the first peoples of Australia.

 65,000 Years: A Short History of Australian Art includes rarely seen works of art and cultural objects from the University of Melbourne's collections alongside 193 important loans from 77 public and private lenders.
 The exhibition includes work by groundbreaking artists such as William Barak, Lin Onus, Yvonne Koolmatrie, Albert Namatjira, Johnny Warangkula Tjupurrula, Emily Kam Kngwarray, Trevor Nickolls, Destiny Deacon, Yhonnie Scarce, Rover Thomas, Nongirrna Marawili, Wongu Munungurr, Minimini Numalkiyiya Mamarika, Ricky Maynard and Julie Gough.